The Sony FX3 Camera Long-Term Review - Why I Chose It Over a Canon

 To Know:

-The younger brother to the FX6, the FX3 takes the A7SIII and gives it a new video-focused design.
-You get a tiny body with ¼" -20 mounting holes, tally lights, a built-in fan to prevent overheating, and an included top handle with built-in XLR inputs, 4k 422 10bit codecs, dual base ISO, incredible autofocus, and IBIS.
-This camera gives you everything you need.
+The FX3 is the younger sibling to the FX6, built with a video-focused design that takes the A7SIII to the next level.
+It features a compact body with ¼"-20 mounting holes, tally lights, a built-in fan to prevent overheating, and an included top handle with XLR inputs.
+Add in 4K 4:2:2 10-bit codecs, dual base ISO, exceptional autofocus, and IBIS, and you’ve got everything you need in a powerhouse camera.

 What We Love: